tejada7/Java-Certification/OCP_Java17.md

 void doStuff() {
     var var = "foo";
     final var var1 = "foo";
-    // String p = ""; // If this line would be uncommented out, then the below line wouldn't compile Predicate<String> p = string -> {
+    // String p = ""; // May this line uncommented out, then the below line wouldn't compile Predicate<String> p = string -> {
         String var1 = ""; // not allowed
         print(var); // allowed if and only if var is effectively final